Reintegration and Stabilization in the East and North (RISEN)

 - Reintegrate conflict-affected men and women into civilian life by providing training for market-driven jobs and job-related guidance, increasing access to services, and, in some cases, delivering psychosocial counseling.

 - Promote creative approaches to gathering and disseminating news and information to improve public confidence in the transition.

 - After several months of life skills training and counseling, young people from highly conflict-affected, isolated areas are now working as music teachers, hotel staff, construction machinery operators, or handicraft artisans.
 These young people have had positive feedback from their communities, and other youth in those communities are increasingly ready to engage with future income-generating activities.
-The RISEN team is inundated with requests to repeat training or conduct further interventions that extend the training to other youth from these areas.

 - In response to the intense floods of 2010, the project allocated $394,793 to flood response activities; encouraged Tamil and Muslim at-risk youth to work together in the distribution of non-food items to flood- and conflict-affected communities; registered ex-combatants supporting their communities through hygiene kits; provided boats and essential materials to evacuate communities cut off by rising waters; and helped the central government register the needs of the affected population.

 - Brought 70 community members from Tamil and Sinhalese villages together to be trained to help renovate a three-kilometer stretch of road and two large culverts.
 Ten Muslim and Tamil community members who were already trained on rural road technology assisted with on-site training.
 By working together on this project, the people of the two villages began to heal the wounds of war.
 Over a period of three months, Tamils and Sinhalese worked together—building the road, sharing meals, and getting to know each other’s personal stories.